Biomedical Engineering - B.S.

 Free Electives # | ||

-6 credits selected from 1000-4999 numbered offerings within the university. | 6 | |
+6 credits selected from 1000-4999 numbered offerings within the university | 6 | |

-Total Credits | 122.0 |
+Total Credits | 123.0 |

-* | Students that do not place in MATH1040 Calculus I, will need to take an extra course(s), MATH1020 Fundamentals of Algebra, and/or MATH1030 Precalculus, as prerequisite(s).
-If needed one, or both, will count as a free elective(s). |
+Students that do not place in MATH1040 Calculus I, will need to take an extra course(s), MATH1020 Fundamentals of Algebra, and/or MATH1030 Precalculus, as prerequisite(s).
+If needed one, or both, will count as a free elective(s).

 D Directed Experiential Education (DEE) opportunities are based on project availability with community partners and student eligibility.
 For more information, visit Experiential Education & Career Services (EE&CS).

 IcTypically, internships require a minimum of six credits.
 Students interested in a 9 or 12-credit internship can apply additional experiential learning and free elective credits, if available.
-Students are strongly encouraged to contact a faculty adviser before scheduling internship and free elective credits.
+Students are strongly encouraged to contact a faculty advisor before scheduling internship and free elective credits.

 # In addition to classes, free elective credits may be applied to a number of options such as internship, study abroad, Directed Experiential Education courses and courses in a specialization or minor as relevant.
-For Accelerated Master's program students, up to three graduate-level courses may apply.
-Students are strongly encouraged to contact a faculty adviser before scheduling free elective credits.
+For students who qualify for the J2 program, up to four graduate courses may apply.
+Students are strongly encouraged to contact a faculty advisor before scheduling free elective credits.

-NOTE: Students must pass MATH0010 Basic Mathematics or have equivalent placement scores to enroll in required math course(s).
+Note: Students must pass MATH0010 Pre-Algebra or have equivalent placement scores to enroll in required math courses.

-In collaboration with academic colleges across all JWU campuses, JWU Global Study Abroad programs offer a variety of international options for major, minor, arts and sciences, and elective credit at many affordable price points for students during the academic year, break periods, and summer.
+In collaboration with academic colleges across all JWU campuses, JWU Global Study Abroad programs offer a variety of international, domestic, and digital options for major, minor, free electives, experiential learning, and transferable courses.
+There are many affordable options for students during a semester, winter session, spring and/or summer breaks.
 Faculty-led, exchange, affiliate, and direct-enroll programs range in duration from one week to a full semester or full year.
-Financial aid may be applied and scholarships are available.
+Financial aid may be applied, and some partners offer external scholarships.
+Premiere programs do not qualify for JWU scholarships or grants; however federal aid is available.
 Visit the study abroad website for information, program descriptions and online applications.
 Where will you go?
+Wherever you decide, make the best of your educational journey!